Art Bldg, Room 282

 As a curator, Kim has organized exhibitions such as the recent “Pyongyang Bookstore,” at Seoul Metropolitan Library, which presented North Korean artists of the 1950s and ’60s.
 Kim earned her doctorate at the Graduate Center, City University of New York, with a dissertation on funerary portrait photography in East Asia.
 She was a postdoctoral fellow at the University of Chicago.

-Imagining Korea through Photography, London: Reaktion Books; Chicago: University of Chicago Press (forthcoming)
+Photography and Korea, London: Reaktion Books; Chicago: University of Chicago Press (June 2023)

 “Photography and Ghost Marriage in East Asia,” Photography and East Asian Art, eds.
 Wu Hung and Chelsea Foxwell, Chicago: Art Media Resources and Center for the Art of East Asia, University of Chicago, 2021, 143-170.